sagarsangwan/Raylite/README.md

 ## 🔧 Customization

-You can easily extend Raylight to support:
+You can easily extend raylite to support:

 - More export formats (SVG, PDF)
 - Additional syntax themes